sablier-labs/flow/PRECISION-ISSUE.md

 Additionally, since we have two possible solutions for the unlock interval, we need to implement an algorithm to find them.
-Below is a Python function that takes the rate per second and the elapsed time as input and returns all the unlock intervals within that elapsed time.:
+Below is a Python function that takes the rate per second and the elapsed time as input and returns all the unlock intervals within that elapsed time:

 ```python
 def find_unlock_intervals(rps, elt):